HimDek/install-kali-Linux-GUI-Desktop-in-Android-using-Termux/README.md

 To start a new session if the installation part is already done, follow the following steps:
 * Open Termux and run the command, `vncviewer`.
 * Let Termux run in background by pressing HOME button in Android.
-* Open VNC Viewer and press the entry that you created during installation.
+* Open VNC Viewer and press the entry that you created during installation(https://github.com/HiDe-Techno-Tips/install-kali-Linux-GUI-Desktop-in-Android-using-Termux/blob/main/README.md#how-to-stop-the-session).
+* Type in the password created during (Turn on the Remember password slider if preffered) installation and press continue in the upper right corner.
+* You will soon be in your Kali Linux XFCE4 Desktop Environment.
+* [Click here](https://github.com/HiDe-Techno-Tips/install-kali-Linux-GUI-Desktop-in-Android-using-Termux/blob/main/README.md#how-to-stop-the-session) to see how to close the session.